Market

 Company's ability to continue as a going concern.

-If we conclude that a material uncertainty exists, we
+If we conclude that a material uncertainty exists,

-statements or, if such disclosures are inadequate,
+Financial Statements or, if such disclosures are

-to modify our opinion.
-Our conclusions are based
+inadequate, to modify our opinion.
+Our conclusions

-auditor's report.
-However, future events or conditions
+date of our auditor's report.
+However, future events

-going concern.
+continue as a going concern.

 • Evaluate the overall presentation, structure and

-content of the Standalone financial statements
+content of the Standalone Financial Statements

-including the disclosures, and whether the Standalone
+including the disclosures, and whether the

-transactions and events in a manner that achieves
+underlying transactions and events in a manner

-fair presentation.
+that achieves fair presentation.

 We communicate with those charged with governance

-regarding, among other matters, the planned scope and
+regarding, among other matters, the planned scope

-timing of the audit and significant audit findings, including
+and timing of the audit and significant audit findings,

-any significant deficiencies in internal control that we
+including any significant deficiencies in internal control

-identify during our audit.
+that we identify during our audit.

 We also provide those charged with governance